 Within days I found myself, a grown woman, skipping along a Tanzanian path in the dreadfully hot sun and announcing to my husband, “I shall call this butterfly lane, look at all of the butterflies.”
 I paused sheepishly shocked at my pronouncement.
 Then I proceeded to inform him that I had learned to name paths from my friend Anne.
 He chuckled aware of the fact that I had no friends named Anne.

 As an adult, I realized that the story has a great deal more to teach us than we may realize.
-In light of our electronic age Anne reminds us to try again, to accept failure, to admire nature.
+In light of our electronic age Anne reminds us to try again, to accept failure, and to admire nature.
 She is perhaps more important now than ever before.